-C11.3 The Judging teams
+C12.3 The Judging teams

-- C11.3.1 Specification & Scrutineering Judges will assess both race cars plus the rendered images and engineering drawings as per the Specification & Scrutineering score cards. - C11.3.2 Design & Engineering Judges will assess each team as per the Design & Engineering score card. - C11.3.3 Verbal Presentation Judges will assess each team as per the Verbal Presentation score card. - C11.3.4 Project Management and Enterprise Judges will assess each team as per the Project Management & Enterprise score cards. - C11.3.5 Race Judges will oversee and rule on all race events and any incidents. - C11.3.6 Car servicing officials will oversee all car service activities and rule on any infringements that may occur.
+- C12.3.1 Specification & Scrutineering Judges will assess both race cars plus the rendered images and engineering drawings as per the Specification & Scrutineering scorecards. - C12.3.2 Design & Engineering Judges will assess each team as per the Design & Engineering scorecard. - C12.3.3 Verbal Presentation Judges will assess each team as per the Verbal Presentation scorecard. - C12.3.4 Project Management- will assess each team as per the Project Management scorecard.

+- C12.3.5 Enterprise- will assess each team as per the Enterprise scorecard - C12.3.6 Social Project- will assess each team as per the Social Project scorecard. - C12.3.7 Race Judges will oversee and rule on all race events and any incidents. - C12.3.8 Car servicing officials will oversee all car service activities and rule on any infringements that may occur.

-C11.4 Judging Decisions
+C12.4 Judging Decisions